ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 12. The system also provides id, idType, indication of type of attribute was used for Auth ( “pi->namePri” or/and “pi->nameSec” , Ad->Address line 1,etc, FAd, fgerMin ,pin, OTP) and what attribute matched (“pi->namePri” or/and “pi->nameSec”, Ad->Address line 1,etc, FAd, fgerMin ,pin, OTP ), reqTime, API_Version, SHA-256 hash value of UA code, SHA-256 hash value of SA code
 13. The system then  proceeds to send notifications
 14. Alerts and Warning messages for data type violation are sent as per data definition
 15. All the error and warning messages are configurable via a configurable file.
-Please refer Git for more details on the type of error messages
+Please refer Git for more details on the type of [**error messages**](https://github.com/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Consolidated%20error%20messages%20V2.1.xlsx).

 **F. Evaluate the Individual's IRIS match with the corresponding IRIS in the Auth server**

 Upon receiving an authentication request, the system evaluate the Individual's IRIS match with the corresponding IRIS in the Auth server as per the following steps:

-1. The authentication service request has the following parameters: id, Con, reqTime, txnId, MUA code, ver, MUA_Licensekey, MSA_license key, idType, pi, ad, fad, bio,Bio_Type,pin, otp, session key, HMAC Value,signature, otp, namePri, msPri = E /P, mtPri= 1 to 100, nameSec, msSec = E/P, mtSec= 1 to 100, addrPri, msPri= E/P,mtPri= 1 to 100, addrSec msSec= E/P,mtSec= 1 to 100, addrLine1, addrLine2, city, state, country, pc, phone, email, gender,dob,age, langPri, langSec,dCode,mId, Bios(bioType, attriType) of the Individual (Note: The specifications are detailed in the data definition doc as specified below)
+1. The authentication service request has the following parameters: id, Con, reqTime, txnId, MUA code, ver, MUA_Licensekey, MSA_license key, idType, pi, ad, fad, bio,Bio_Type,pin, otp, session key, HMAC Value,signature, otp, namePri, msPri = E /P, mtPri= 1 to 100, nameSec, msSec = E/P, mtSec= 1 to 100, addrPri, msPri= E/P,mtPri= 1 to 100, addrSec msSec= E/P,mtSec= 1 to 100, addrLine1, addrLine2, city, state, country, pc, phone, email, gender,dob,age, langPri, langSec,dCode,mId, Bios(bioType, attriType) of the Individual _**(Note: The specifications are detailed in the data definition doc as specified below)**_
-2. The biometric is sent in Base-64 encoded format
+2. The biometric is sent in [**Base-64 encoded format**](https://en.wikipedia.org/wiki/Base64)
 3. The System the following
    * Validates if the time period between the current time stamp and the request time stamp is <= time period (n is an admin configuration)
    * Validates if duplicate irises are used in input based on duplicate encoded value is used in the input for IRIS used in the input.